 This is such an obvious tip, but I found it helpful to say ‘right’.
 I said this all the time on our road trip, especially when crossing traffic.
 Just as a constant reminder to stay on the correct side of the road!
 Simple but effective.

 It’s daunting to drive abroad for the first, second or third time.
 Do your research, take your time and breathe!
-I’m taking a Florida road trip soon so I need to remember all of this again (plus the nightmare of toll roads).
-Wish me luck.
+I found these driving tips useful for my most recent America road trip.

 Have you driven abroad before?
 How did you find it?
 Let me know below.